Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 </tr>
 <tr class="odd">
 <td>data</td>
-<td>This contains the payload(s).
+<td>This contains the Vaccination Data payload(s).
 Payload always comes as a object array where the PID is the key.
 It has one entry in case only one PID was requested and multiple entries in case of multiple results.
 Every given PID creates a return value, even if it was not found or suspicious.
 Note: The order is not guaranteed to be the same as provided in the request!</td>
 </tr>
 </tbody>
 </table>